UPDATE: More grand slam blister carnage

 1. The mechanical demands on the feet

 Tennis is a game of sudden accelerations, decelerations and changes of direction.
 This causes the bones under the skin to move back & forth and side to side to an excessive degree.
 This creates extreme skin shear - the mechanism of skin damage in blisters.
-Shear causes micro-tears within a specific layer of the skin which precipitates a blister.
-Continued high frictional forces cause the blister to deroof.
+Shear causes micro-tears under the skin surface that within 2 hours fills with fluid - and you have a blister!

 So the medic came and did what he could, and Murray was at least able to continue the game.
 I noticed he had a double-sock system in place.
 That is, he was wearing a thin inner sock and a thicker outer sock.
-This is an attempt to add an additional interface (the sock-sock interface) which grips less than the other two interfaces.
+This is an attempt to add an additional interface (the sock-sock interface) to lower friction levels.
 Unfortunately, this strategy wasn’t enough for Murray on the night.

 Where to from here?

 For foot blisters in tennis